fjwright/Run-REDUCE/README.md

 ## A JavaFX GUI to run any CLI version of the REDUCE Computer Algebra System

-### Francis Wright, May 2020
+### Francis Wright, June 2020

 Run-REDUCE-FX is a re-implementation of [Run-REDUCE](https://fjwright.github.io/Run-REDUCE/) using JavaFX instead of Swing.
 It does **not** (yet) provide typeset-quality display of mathematical notation.
+The latest version of Run-REDUCE-FX requires Java 11 or later plus JavaFX 11 or later.

 For information about how to install and run Run-REDUCE-FX please see the [Install and Run